Monterey History and Art Museum: Maritime Museum of Monterey and History Center (1992–2016)

-The proposal for a new maritime museum was approved in 1982, but funding was not fully acquired until 1991.
+The proposal for a new museum was approved in 1982, but funding was not fully acquired until 1991.
+Virginia Stanton donated a $1 million gift to the new construction.
 On July 15, 1991, construction began on the new Maritime Museum on Custom House Plaza.
+The principal designer and architect was Robert Stanton.
 The new museum opened on October 31, 1992.
-In 2016, the San Francisco Maritime National Park Association acquired the Allen Knight collection.